scalatra/scalatra-website/_posts/2016-11-21-scalatra-2-5-released.md

 twitter: futurechimp
 ---

-The Scalatra team is pleased to announce the release version 2.5.0 of the framework.
+The Scalatra team is pleased to announce the release of version 2.5.0 of the framework.
 Noteworthy upgrades include Scala 2.12 and Swagger 2 support.

+Updated documentation for 2.5.0 will be available shortly.

 Here's the full list of changes: